 2. Recently in May (2015), Fortune did a search on indeed.com and found dozens of job openings that had the job requirement of “digital native” listed, including:

 StratusLIVE is currently seeking a lead generation specialist to join its team and according to its ad, the ‘ideal candidate must be a digital native’ who adapts quickly to new technologies.

 Zipcar, the car-sharing service, posted an ad for a director of creative and brand marketing and says this person “will be a proven creative leader and digital native.”
 Being a digital native also is on its list of “minimum” job requirements.

 A “digital native” insinuates somebody who was raised in the digital world, which clearly targets younger employees over the generation(s) protected by the EEOC.

 What you SHOULD say: If the idea is to find someone technologically savvy, change the verbiage to say “digitally knowledgeable” or “digital skills required” – or better yet, list the specific digital skills being sought.

 A job advertisement should focus on actual skills or talent needed, and not the age of the person with the skills/talent.
-For tips on writing legally-appropriate job advertisements, please contact our HR Department.
+For tips on writing legally-appropriate job advertisements, please contact your certified HR expert.